B-Paweekorn/DRL-with-Imitative-Expert-Priors-for-Autonomous-Driving/README.md

 ![training result](https://github.com/B-Paweekorn/DRL-with-Imitative-Expert-Priors-for-Autonomous-Driving/assets/47713359/bc84c655-f18e-4f0b-abe0-9d7b04a29bc8)

+Our Value penalty perform the best because it is more careful around other cars as the negative reward for crashing is more significant than others.
+This results in higher success rate and average time taken per episode.

 | **algorithm**     | **success rate** | **average time** | **std** |
 |-------------------|------------------|------------------|---------|
 | **SAC**           | 64.0%            | 11.81 s          | 1.02 s  |